UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 should investigate before performing our analysis.

-Here, it looks like there are some NaNs in many of the columns, and the ratings from Rotten Tomatoes seems to have the most, almost 200 rows are missing a value.
+Here, it looks like there are some NaNs in many of the columns, and the IMDB ratings and votes seems to have the most: about 60 rows are missing a value.

 The IMDB rating and number of votes have the exact same amount of missing values, and it makes sense that movies without votes can’t have